Generation-UK-I/AZ-900-Curriculum-Guide/AZ-900-Notes.md

 There are 3 common models used to manage access control:

-- **Discretionary Access Control (DAC**) - in this model users are allowed to mange their permissions themselves.
+- **Discretionary Access Control (DAC**) - in this model users are allowed to **mange their permissions themselves**.
 DAC has minimal administraive burden, but you are reliant upon users assigning permissions correctly.
 This is model suitable when data assets are not particularly sensitive.
-- **Mandatory Access Control (MAC)** - is when all permissions assignments are managed centrally.
+- **Mandatory Access Control (MAC)** - is when all **permissions assignments are managed centrally**.
 Permissions are added, updated, and removed as needed, typically upon request, perhaps with a sign-off from a manager verifiying and justifiying that the change is needed.
 This approach would typically place the biggest workload upon the administrators who manage the permissions.
-- **Role-Based Access Control (RBAC)** - with this approach common roles within the organisation are defined, and the necessary permissions are attached to that role.
-When a role is assigned to a user (or group of users) they inherit all of the permissions within the role.
+- **Role-Based Access Control (RBAC)** - with this approach common roles within the organisation are defined, and the **necessary permissions are attached to the roles**.
+Role are assigned to users (or group of users) and they receive all of the permissions within the role.
 As somebody takes on more responsibility, or moves to another business function, they can have roles added or removed as necessary.

-You can create your own roles aligned with your operations, but Microsoft also provide a wide range of pre-defined roles which match common job titles and business functions.
+You can create your own roles aligned with your operations, and Microsoft also provide a wide range of pre-defined roles which match common job titles and business functions.
 For example, you may have a billing administrator, who needs access to all of the cost management tools, but not to any deployed resources.
 Someone responsible for monitoring workloads may have read access to VMs so they can configure logs and metrics, but cannot access the data disk on the VM.
 There are countless scenarios which can be modelled as a role, with the necessary permissions.

 ### RBAC Scopes